christianjianelli/yaai_cloud/README.md

 You can use these UIs as-is, or create a copy and modify it to fit your specific requirements.

 ### SAPUI5 Freestyle Application
 Since SAPUI5 does not have dedicated controls to build a chat interface we need to build a custom one.
-This documentation provides the instructions and the code for a basic chat interface for SAPUI5 Freestyle Applications.
+This documentation provides instructions and code for adding a basic chat interface to a SAPUI5 Freestyle application.
 It is a simple starting point so you can quickly connect your app to the ABAP AI tools.

-### SAP Fiori Elements
+### SAP Fiori Elements Application
+Adding a chat to a SAP Fiori Elements Application is a more complex task.
+It requires a controller extension.

 ## Next Steps